strands-project/strands_tabletop_perception/table_detection/README.md

 table_detection
 ==============

-This package used the `primitive_extraction` package to extract planes and determines which of the planes are tables based on size, angle with respect to floor, shape and height above floor.
+This package uses the `primitive_extraction` package to extract planes and determines which of the planes are tables based on size, angle with respect to floor, shape and height above floor.
 A list of detected tables is kept locally and in the `ros_datacentre` and new tables overlapping with old ones are merged by finding the common convex hull.
 All currently found tables can be found by querying all `strands_perception_msgs/Table` from the `ros_datacentre`.